Nonlocal Fractional Quantum Field Theory and Converging Perturbation Series: Derivation of PT

 where $C_{n}>0$ is a dimensionless constant which grows no faster than exponentially.

-So we see that our series likely to converge for $\alpha<2$.
-So we have to move to coordinate integrals to finish the proof.
-For $\alpha=2$ it is also converges, but it could be proven in a much more simple way.
-Namely, it is easily to calculate $\mathcal{Z}\left[j\right]$ for $\alpha=2$ exactly, which will be done further in the paper, and that expansion will converge.
-So, since even asymptotic expansions in the predetermined system of functions ($\{g^{n}\}_{n=0}^{\infty}$ in our case) are unique, then these two expansions must coincide.
+As a result, we see that our series converges for $\alpha<2$.
+For $\alpha=2$ it also converges, but it could be proven in a much more simple way.
+Namely, it is easy to calculate GF $\mathcal{Z}$ for $\alpha=2$ exactly, which will be done further in the paper, and the corresponding expansion will converge.
+For $\alpha=2$ we will consider only the case $g(x)=g\chi_{Q}\left(x\right)$.
+As the result, we have some at least asymptotic expansion in powers of $g$.
+So, since even asymptotic expansions in the predetermined system of functions (power functions of the coupling constant $\{g^{n}\}_{n=0}^{\infty}$ in our case) are unique, then these two expansions must coincide.
 This proves that for $\alpha=2$ our perturbation series expansion also converges.
+So we have to deal with the coordinate integrals to finish the proof.

-\subsection{Coordinate Part}
+\subsubsection{Coordinate Part}